Reviewed by Gordon Nary

-1. Put the turtle meat in a large saucepan with 1 teaspoon of salt, 1/4 teaspoon cayenne and the water.
-Bring to a boil.
-Skim off any foam that rises to the top.
-Reduce heat to medium and simmer for 20 minutes.
-2. With a slotted spoon transfer the meat to a platter.
-Cut the meat into 1/2 inch dice and reserve the liquid.
-In another large sauce pan, combine the butter and flour over medium heat, stirring constantly for 6 to 8 minutes to make a dark roux.
-3. Add the onions, shallots, bell peppers and celery.
+Add the onions, shallots, bell peppers, and celery.
 Stir occasionally and cook for 2 to 3 minutes until the vegetables are slightly tender.
-Add the bay leaves, thyme and garlic, cook for 2 minutes.
+Add the bay leaves, thyme, and garlic, and cook for 2 minutes.
 Add the tomatoes and the turtle meat.
 Cook for 5 to 6 minutes stirring occasionally.
 Add the Worcestershire sauce, the remaining salt and cayenne, the turtle stock (about 6 cups) lime juice, and Madeira.
 Bring to a boil, reduce heat to medium and simmer for 10 minutes.
 Add the parsley, green onions, and eggs and simmer for 45 minutes.

 Note" Babette used green turtle which is now an endangered species,.
-You can order commercial boned turtle meet from STEAKS-USA. com (1-877=398-0152)
+You can order commercial boned turtle meat from STEAKS-USA. com (1-877=398-0152)